dgt-nft/art-engine/README.md

 # DAO's Got Talent - DGT 🤩

 We are a decentralized open source art movement.
 Our work is unpredictable and innovative.
-Contribute your artwork to our Github repository, earn tokens to vote in future rounds.
+Contribute your artwork to our Github repository, build collaboratively, earn tokens to vote in future rounds.
 Let's see what the DAO has in store for us 👀

 ![Beauty is everywher](https://media.giphy.com/media/GINwWtxBkXgOs/giphy.gif)